SageOx

 SummaryKey points, decisions, and action items

-KeyframesExtracted screenshots at visually significant moments
+KeyframesScreenshots at visually significant moments with AI descriptions

 3. Your AI coworker references it